ve3wmb/OrionWspr/README.md

 Changelog :
+v0.17a - add K1FMv1r3BoardConfig.h file to support K1FM's V1.3 board.
+Modify OrionCalibration.cpp to use external interrupt INT0
+corresponding to the usage of D2 for PPS input from the GPS.

-v0.16 - Phase one of Telemetry.
+v0.16a - Phase one of Telemetry.
 This update introduces some Telemetry Data structures and includes the encoding of the 5th and 6th
 Maidenhead Grid Square characters into the PWR/dBm field of the primary WSPR message using a scheme developed by VE3GTC.

 v0.15a - Minor code changes to improve WSPR TX timing.
 Modified the orion_scheduler() function to generate the PRIMARY_WSPR_TX_TIME_EV